Cell Sensitivity, Bandpass & Grade

 out of the cell.
 Along with this severe attenuation, the cell's bandpass response changes dramatically.

-Violet, blue and some green will be lost if the thickness is excessive.
+Violet, blue and some green will be lost if the fluid particle density is excessive.

 An extremely flat surface results in a cell with a broad bandwidth (red to UV) and high resolution.